soobinrho/soobinrho/README.md

 # Overview

 I made too many mistakes of making unrealistic, unspecific goals.
 In my college sophomore year, a shower thought struck my mind:
-I gotta make realistic, specific goals and put these onto my GitHub.
+I gotta make realistic, specific goals and put these on my GitHub.
-This page keeps track of all my life goals; plus, I use this page also to show what kind of projects I'm working on with pictures and short descriptions.
+This page keeps track of all my life goals; plus, I use this page also to show what kind of projects
+I'm working on with as many pictures and and as few words as possible.

 ## Projects